itu-tid/lecture-notes/Lectures/Efficient Communication With the Backend.md

 # Efficient Communication With the Backend

 The separation between front-end and back-end is new: one used to do web development, and they did everything.

+Today we talk about being a *full stack* developer if you can do both the backend and the front-end.

-It is more satisfying to be a *full stack* developer than just a front-end developer.
+It is more satisfying to be full stack.
 And it's not much harder.
-In a sense, it is harder to do front-end than back-end in fact.
 This is because front-end is by definition event-driven, concurrent programming.
-Back-end is usually simpler queries to the DB.
+Back-end is usually modeling and querying the DB.

 This is why, it's worth for you, as naturally front-enders to have at least basic knowledge of backend.
+In this chapter we'll look at how can